E Glass Fibre

 Threads

-The flexibility of E-glass fibre permits the design of high-strength sewing yarns for the production of thermal protection systems or thermal, dielectric or chemical insulation solutions.
+The flexibility of E-glass fibre permits the design of high-strength sewing threads for the production of thermal protection systems or thermal, dielectric or chemical insulation solutions.

 Packings

-Packings consist of an outer sheath made of 9 μm E-glass fibre and a ceramic fibre core, suitable for high temperature applications up to 700 °C. They have excellent mechanical, thermal and dielectric properties.
+Packings consist of an outer sheath made of 9μm E-fibreglass and a ceramic fibre core, suitable for high temperature applications up to 700°C. They have excellent mechanical, thermal and dielectric properties.
 They are available in round or square sections.
 Packings are mainly used as seals for the insulation of industrial furnaces and in the metallurgical industry.

 Felts